Duke and Duchess of Sussex cheer for teams at Invictus Games opening ceremony

 The Duke and Duchess of Sussex have watched the opening ceremony of the Invictus Games in Canada.

-The seventh edition of the games, established by Harry in 2014, began in Vancouver on Saturday, and Coldplay’s Chris Martin, Nelly Furtado and Katy Perry are all due to perform at the opening event.
+The seventh edition of the games, established by Harry in 2014, began in Vancouver on Saturday, and Coldplay’s Chris Martin and Nelly Furtado performed at the opening event.

 Harry and Meghan cheered and clapped for the United Kingdom’s team as the competitors walked on to the stage.